chenyutpe/Pd-Simple-DJ-Simulator/README.md

 To make it easy enough for anyone to play with, I chose muting/unmuting each components in the music, BPM of the music, and a filter to the whole music, as the interactables.

-To be nice to hear with randomness, the notes uses equal temperament , the melodies uses Euclidean rhythm, and the drums choose from certain patterns.
+To be nice to hear with randomness, the notes uses equal temperament, the melodies uses Euclidean rhythm, and the drums choose from certain patterns.

 ### Visualization
 Since a goal of the work is to visualize with p5.js and WebPd, the work send out some signals such as the melody notes, and use only one file to connect comfortably.